i-c-stratigraphy/subcommission-jurassic/pages/jurassifacts.md

 * The Jurassic is the only geological period to give its name to a major feature film franchise
 * The Jurassic is the only geological period with a World Heritage Site (The Jurassic Coast of southern England)
 * Many of the World’s most important historic cities are built using Jurassic stone – including Jaiselmeer and Oxford
-* The Jurassic witness one of the most extreme global warming events during the Toarcian
+* The Jurassic witnessed one of the most extreme global warming events during the Toarcian
 * About 50% of the worlds oil and gas reserves are from the Jurassic
-* There are four GSSPs in the Jurassic still to be defined
+* There are three GSSPs in the Jurassic still to be defined

 <a href="images/coe-ham-hill-stonecoe-ham-hill-stonedsc_0162-1.jpg"><img src="images/coe-ham-hill-stonecoe-ham-hill-stonedsc_0162-1.jpg" alt="ammonite" style="width:40%" /></a>